Pessary: Therapeutic pessaries

 A therapeutic pessary is a medical device similar to the outer ring of a diaphragm.
 Therapeutic pessaries are used to support the uterus, vagina, bladder, or rectum.
 Pessaries are most commonly used for pelvic organ prolapse and considered a good treatment option for women who need or desire non-surgical management or future pregnancy.

 It is used to treat prolapse of uterine, vaginal wall (vaginal vault), bladder (cystocele), rectum (rectocele), or small bowel (enterocele).
 It is also used to treat stress urinary incontinence.

 There are different types of pessaries but most of them are made out of silicone—a harmless and durable material.
 Pessaries are mainly categorized into two types, supporting pessaries and space-occupying pessaries.
 Support pessaries function by supporting the prolapse and space-occupying pessaries by filling the vaginal space.
 There are also lever type pessaries.

 Support pessary

 Ring with support pessaries are the supporting type.
 These are often used as a first-line treatment and used for earlier stage prolapse since individuals can easily insert and remove them on their own without a doctor's help.
 These can be easily folded in half for insertion.

 Gellhorn pessaries are considered a type of supporting and space-occupying pessary.
 These resemble the shape of a mushroom and are used for more advanced pelvic organ prolapse.
 These are less preferred than ring with support pessaries due to difficulty with self-removal and insertion.

 Marland pessaries are another type of supporting pessary.
 These are used to treat pelvic organ prolapse as well as stress urinary incontinence.
 These pessaries have a ring at their base and a wedge-shaped ridge on one side.
 Although these pessaries are less likely to fall out than standard ring with support pessaries, individuals find it difficult to insert or remove them on their own.

+Reia pessaries are another type of supporting and space-occupying pessary that are collapsible so that individuals can easily insert and remove them on their own.
+A clinical trial has shown that Reia pessaries are equally supportive as ring and Gellhorn pessaries.
+Reia pessaries have also been found to be less painful to insert and remove than other pessaries.